bitnose/learning-blog/content/posts/homework-4.md

 Some other threats are:
 - Denial of Service: To deny access to valid user by making it illegal to use Tor Browser
 - Brute-force attacks
-- The anonymity protects all so adversaries which makes the platform great for distributing malicious content on user's machine if it's insufficiently protected
+- The anonymity protects all so adversaries which makes the platform great for distributing malicious content on user's machine if it's insufficiently protected or if the user's is careless
 - Using Tor in malicious ways might cause a threat to people and societies
 - Man-in-the-middle attacks